 Students who wish to apply for the $2,500 Safe Driving Practices for the Next Generation Scholarship must meet the following criteria:

-- A student must be either accepted to or currently enrolled in a two or four-year university or college.
+- A student must be either accepted to or currently enrolled in a two or four-year university or college or graduate school.

 - A student must maintain a minimum GPA of 3.0.

 - A student must write and submit an essay responding to the topic described below.

 - A student must accept the Terms and Conditions.

 To apply for the $2,500 Safe Driving Practices for the Next Generation Scholarship, complete the form on this page, being certain to upload your unofficial transcript with your submission, along with your essay, in PDF format, on the following topic: